 This is an apron that the children can wear.
 The internal organs actually stick onto the appropriate areas with velcro on the apron!

-****The Anatomy Dude and the Apron can be purchased through most teacher stores.
-I will search for some and post them here soon as well.
+The Anatomy Dude and the Apron can be purchased through most teacher stores.
+Here are a few I found on Amazon!

 Ways to Stay Healthy

 Materials Needed: Ways to Stay Healthy index cards from the Ways to Stay Healthy Circle Time activity listed above.

 Encourage the children to use markers to illustrate the way to stay healthy that they stated at circle time.
 Read the card to them by running your finger under the words on the card as you read it to them.

 EXTENSION: Use the children's pages as a book to read at your next group circle time.

 Materials Needed: Group book made in advance (see instructions below); magazines; scissors; glue sticks

 In advance, staple a piece of colorful construction paper to a pile of 10 or so pieces of light colored construction paper.